krakrukra/LocalTrack/README.md

 You mount it with built-in magnets on some vehicle, flip the power switch and the location
 data is saved into internal flash storage.
 After some tracks were recorded, you can
 retrieve the device again and extract GPX track files via USB.
 You can then pass these
-files into mapping/analysis software of your choise, for example [viking](https://sourceforge.net/projects/viking), to get an
+files into mapping/analysis software of your choice, for example [viking](https://sourceforge.net/projects/viking), to get an
 easy to work with representation of recorded location data.

 ![outside](extra/photos/outside.jpg)